 Video: The end of the voting,

-awarding of medals and
+awarding of

 the reprise of the four winning songs: